Salvador, Bahia: Tourism and recreation

-The city is served by many shopping malls, including Shopping Iguatemi, Salvador Shopping, Shopping Barra, and Shopping Paralela.
+The city is served by many shopping malls, including Shopping da Bahia (formerly Shopping Iguatemi), Salvador Shopping, Shopping Barra, and Shopping Paralela.

+Salvador is home to a rich cultural scene and offers a variety of museums that reflect the city's vibrant history, art, and traditions.
+One of the most iconic is the Museum of Modern Art of Bahia (MAM), reimagined and adapted by renowned Italian-Brazilian architect Lina Bo Bardi, located by the sea in a beautiful 17th-century building.
+The MAM showcases contemporary Brazilian art and frequently hosts exhibitions, workshops, and live music events, especially during its famous "Jam no MAM" jazz sessions.

+Other notable museums in the city include the Afro-Brazilian Museum, which explores African influence in Brazilian culture, and the Carlos Costa Pinto Museum, which offers a glimpse into the aristocratic lifestyle of colonial Bahia.
+Together, these museums provide visitors with a deeper understanding of Salvador's unique identity.

 Salvador has four parks, green areas protected, as Jardim dos Namorados Park, Costa Azul Park, Park of the city, Park of Pituaçu.

 Jardim dos Namorados is located right next to Costa Azul Park and occupies an area of 15 hectares in Pituba, where many families used to spend their vacations in the 1950s.
 It was inaugurated in 1969, initially as a leisure area.
 It underwent a complete renovation in the 1990s, with the construction of an amphitheater with room for 500 people, sports courts, playgrounds and parking for cars and tourist buses.

 Park of the city is an important preservation area of the Atlantic forest.
 It was completely renovated in 2001, becoming a modern social, cultural and leisure place.
 The new park has 720 square meter of green area right in the middle of the city.
 Among the attractions are Praça das Flores (Flowers square), with more than five thousand ornamental plants and flowers.

 Besides its environment, the park has an infrastructure for children, with a special schedule of events taking place every October.

 Created by state decree in 1973, Pituaçu Park occupies an area of 450 hectares and is one of the few Brazilian ecological parks located in an urban area.
 It is surrounded by Atlantic forest, with a good variety of plants and animals.
 There is also an artificial pond in the park, built in 1906 along with the Pituaçu Dam, whose purpose was to supply water to the city.

 There are a number of possible leisure activities, ranging from cycloboats rides on the pond, to a 38 km long cycloway circling the entire reserve.
 A museum is also located in the park.
-Espaço Cravo is an outdoor museum with 800 pieces created by Mario Cravo, comprising Totems, winged and three-dimensional figures, as well as drawings and paintings.
+Espaço Cravo is an outdoor museum with 800 pieces created by Mario Cravo, consisting of totems, winged and three-dimensional figures, as well as drawings and paintings.